mickael-menu/ShadowVim/Documentation/Research/macOS Accessibility.md

 ## File path

 Neovim requires the file path to determine the `filetype`.
 We can get it using the `kAXDocumentAttribute` on the document window.

+## Converting between line numbers and character indices.

+Some APIs might do it for us, like [`rangeForLine`](https://developer.apple.com/documentation/appkit/deprecated_symbols/nsaccessibility/text-specific_parameterized_attributes).